Learn new skills.

 - updating local information.

-Receptionists are the public face of the CAB.
-They are the main link between the public and the bureau.
+Receptionists are the public face of Citizens Advice.
+They are the main link between the public and the organisation.
 This role would suit people who are methodical, organised and patient.
 As a receptionist, you would:

 - Greet clients and make them feel comfortable